fuadmmnf/Ekhoni_Doctor-Backend/resources/docs/source/.compare.md

 <!-- START_a15b397fc9298594c22a99092feb385b -->
 ## _Create Doctorappointment_

-Doctorappointment store endpoint, User must have sufficient balance for doctor rate, returns doctorappointment instance. !! token required | patient
+Doctorappointment store endpoint, User must have sufficient balance for doctor rate, must maintain start_time for one of schedule_slots of doctorschedules(changes status of appointment slot to booked), returns doctorappointment instance. !! token required | patient

 > Example request: